Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The five-year survival rate for advanced (stage III or IV) diffuse large B-cell lymphoma ranges from about 80 to 90 percent.

-Primary mediastinal large B-cell lymphoma develops from B cells in the mediastinum (the area behind the breastbone).
+Primary mediastinal large B-cell lymphoma develops from B cells in the mediastinum.
 It may spread to nearby organs including the lungs and the sac around the heart.
 It may also spread to lymph nodes and distant organs including the kidneys.
-In children and adolescents, primary mediastinal B-cell lymphoma occurs more often in older adolescents.
+In pediatric cases, primary mediastinal B-cell lymphoma occurs more often in older adolescents.

 The long-term, event-free survival rate for childhood primary mediastinal large B-cell lymphoma is about 70 percent.
 There is a need for improved treatment approaches which may include novel targeted therapy.

 Lymphoblastic lymphoma mainly affects T-cell lymphocytes.
-It usually forms in the mediastinum (the area behind the breastbone).
+It usually forms in the mediastinum.
 Symptoms include trouble breathing, wheezing, trouble swallowing, or swelling of the head and neck.
 It may spread to lymph nodes, bone, bone marrow, skin, the central nervous system, abdominal organs, and other areas.
 Lymphoblastic lymphoma is a lot like acute lymphoblastic leukemia (ALL).

 The medicines and treatment schedule used to treat children with lymphoblastic lymphoma is generally derived from regimens developed to treat acute lymphoblastic leukemia.
 Agents commonly used include vincristine, prednisone, pegaspargase or Erwinia asparaginase, daunorubicin, methotrexate, mercaptopurine, cytarabine and cyclophosphamide.
-The total duration of therapy is approximately 2 years.
+The length of therapy is about 2 years.

 Treatment for recurrent lymphoblastic lymphoma may include chemotherapy or high-dose chemotherapy with hematopoietic cell transplant (also called a bone marrow transplant or stem cell transplant.)